andrewrk/chem/readme.md

 Enumeration to get the button that a person is activating.
 Keyboard buttons start with `Key_` and mouse buttons start with `Mouse_`.

+For example, the left mouse button is `Chem.Button.Mouse_Left` and the right arrow key is `Chem.Button.Key_Right`.

 See also:
  * `Engine::buttonState`
  * `Engine::buttonJustPressed`